Yousaf: UK Government should think again and include Scotland in Horizon Bill

 “We have been working on Scottish-specific legislation,” he said.
 “I’ve been having regular discussions with the Cabinet Secretary for Justice and Home Affairs.”

-But Scottish legislation will have to wait until the Westminster Bill passes before it can be introduced, to ensure there is no friction between the two that could impact on the settlements offered to those impacted by Horizon.
+But Scottish legislation will have to wait until the Westminster Bill passes before it can be introduced, the First Minister said, to ensure there is no friction between the two that could impact on the settlements offered to those impacted by Horizon.

+Post Office minister Kevin Hollinrake has pledged to work alongside the Scottish Government and Northern Ireland Executive in weekly meetings to help them “progress their own approaches”.

 Mr Yousaf continued: “The difficulty of course with Scottish-specific legislation is we’ll have to wait to see the details of UK-specific legislation, not just when it’s introduced, but as it gets amended through the UK parliamentary process.